Lam Phương: Life and work as song composer

-He is considered one of the main pioneers of Vietnamese Music.
+He is considered one of the main pioneers of Southern Vietnamese Music.

-At the age of 15, he began to compose the afternoon version, but it was not until 1954 that he became famous with two articles of Poor Life and the Great Journey.
-Lam Phuong's music in the 1950s was primarily a feeling of emigration in 1954, including songs such as the Great Boat Trip, Late Forest Music, the Second Reunion, The Beautiful Sunny in the South; talk about the army of the Republic of Vietnam such as the letter of the mind, the love of soldiers and the way of the army.
+At the age of 15, he began to compose "Chiều thu ấy" (That Autumn Afternoon), but it was not until 1954 that he became famous with two articles of "Kiếp nghèo" (Poor Fate) and "Chuyến đò vỹ tuyến" (The Parallel Line Ferry).
+Lam Phuong's music in the 1950s was primarily a feeling of emigration in 1954, including songs such as "Nhạc rừng khuya" (Late Night Forest Music) and "Đoàn người lữ thứ" (Procession of Wanderers); talk about the army of the Republic of Vietnam such as "Tình anh lính chiến" (Love of a Soldier) and "Chiều hành quân" (Marching Afternoon).

 By the 1960s, Lam Phuong wrote many famous songs and gave him huge financial benefits.
-At that time, the salary of an army colonel who both paid about 50,000 ARVN coins, the salary of a director also reached that level while musician Lam Phuong once went to Dalat to perform arts, sat on the boarding house looked down into the valley and he wrote the article Sad City and sold it for 12 million VND.
-In addition, there are many other versions, such as the helpless, charming life ... that makes him a great asset.
+At that time, the salary of an army colonel who both paid about 50,000 ARVN coins, and a director's salary was in a similar range. while musician Lam Phuong once went to Dalat to perform arts, sat on the boarding house looked down into the valley and he wrote the article Sad City and sold it for 12 million VND.
+In addition, there are many other songs, such as "Tình bơ vơ" (Lonely Love) and "Duyên kiếp" (Fated Love)... that makes him a great asset.

-In parallel with composing and performing with military bands, Lam Phuong also collaborated with the national cinema center, appearing in several films bearing the theme of social improvement such as New Horizon, Joy, News.
+In parallel with composing and performing with military bands, Lam Phuong also collaborated with the national cinema center, appearing in several films bearing the theme of social improvement such as New Horizon, New Belief.

 After a time of suffering with his love affairs, Lam Phuong musician is married.
 At that time, he wrote many of the most cheerful works, especially the Happiness Day.
 The song was chosen as the soundtrack to the Gia Binh Radio Program and used by many people in weddings.
-The song is famous for the song "Night to hear me crying happily forever".
-The sound of crying here is the first daughter of the musician, Ms Hang Hang.